soophiiaaa/query-builder/README.md

 Its sole responsibility is to **build SQL strings** in a safe, readable, and structured way using a fluent interface.

-The actual execution of the query is **always handled externally**, typically by a `PDO` connection or a repository/service layer.
+The actual execution of the query is **always handled externally**, typically by a `PDO` connection.

 Example: